-John Joseph Pershing was born in Linn County, Missouri in 1860.
+John Joseph Pershing was born on 13th September, in Linn County, Missouri in 1860.
 After a period as a schoolteacher he went to West Point Military Academy where he eventually became one of its military instructors.
 Later he held a similar post at Nebraska University.

 Pershing served on frontier duty against the Sioux and Apache (1886-1898) and in the Cuban War (1898).
 Pershing gained further military experience in the Philippines (1903) and with the Japanese Army during the Russo-Japanese War (1904-05).
 This was followed by the military campaign against Pancho Villa in Mexico in 1917.